 Instructional design, or instructional system design (ISD), is the process of creating learning experiences in such a way that knowledge and skills are acquired and applied.
 The process involves assessing needs, devising a method, developing materials, and evaluating their usefulness.

-More simply put, instructional design is the construction of instructional materials, modules, or lessons.
+Or as I like to explain it more simply when someone asks me, instructional design is the construction of instructional materials, modules, or lessons.

 Instructional designers use academic theories and models of individuals’ learning and the cognitive processes that underpin the learning experience.
 These approaches ensure that instruction is as efficient as possible when transmitting knowledge or teaching skills to students.